We have developed a Brain Computer Interface (BCI) that is reliable, fast and requires no training.

 With our solution, one wears a headset that measures electrical brain activity.
 Through visually directing one’s attention at specifically designed stimulus, such as the special keyboard in the video-clip, the BCI matches the brain signals with the stimulus.
 This allows you to spell letter by letter with your brain.
 This method is fast, reliable and requires no training.

 - Robust: insensitive to movement artifacts

-- Flexible: combine on-screen and physical objects
+- Flexible: can combine on-screen and physical objects

 Many locked-in patients are unable to interact with their surroundings or communicate with their loved ones, as they have lost the ability to control their muscles including facial and vocal muscles.
 Being locked-in means that a patient is quadriplegic, and completely unable to move but mentally fully alert.
 Locked-in can be caused by ALS, trauma, brainstem stroke or acute muscle disorders.

 For locked-in patients who dislike or are unable to use eye-tracking, our technology may provide a way to interact with their surroundings.
 Currently, we have a number of prototypes in the field and are working towards the availability of supported version in the near future.